exadel-inc/esl/src/modules/esl-event-listener/README.md

 ESLEventUtils.initDescriptor(TestCases.prototype, 'onEventManualDesc', {event: 'event'});
 ```

-## Embedded behaviour of `ESLBaseElement` / `ESLMixinElement`
+## Embedded behavior of `ESLBaseElement` / `ESLMixinElement`

 ### Shortcuts

-All the inheritors of `ESLBaseElement` and `ESLMixinElement` contain the short aliases for `ESLEventUtils` methods.
+All the inheritors of `ESLBaseElement` and `ESLMixinElement` contain the short aliases for some `ESLEventUtils` methods.
-The host parameter of the shortcut methods are always targeting current element/mixin.
+The host parameter of the shortcut methods is always targeting current element/mixin.

 - `$$on` ~ `ESLEventUtils.subscribe(this, ...)`
 - `$$off` ~ `ESLEventUtils.unsubscribe(this, ...)`
 - `$$fire` ~ `ESLEventUtils.dispatch(this, ...)`

+Example:
 ```typescript
 this.$$on('click', this.onClick); // ESLEventUtils.subscribe(this, 'click', this.onClick)
 this.$$off('click'); // ESLEventUtils.unsubscribe(this, 'click')